 Policy on ECE Coverage Courses with Fewer than 12 Units

-The basic curriculum requirements for Breadth, Depth, Coverage and Capstone Design are stated in terms of courses rather than units.
+The basic curriculum requirements for Area courses, Coverage and Capstone Design are stated in terms of courses rather than units.
 The nominal total of 60 units for these categories is determined by assuming that each course is 12 units.
 In the event that courses with fewer than 12 units are used to satisfy some or all of these requirements, additional courses from the ECE coverage lists must be taken until the total units in ECE courses beyond the core meets or exceeds 60 units.
-Any ECE coverage course is acceptable, and any excess units may be counted as free elective credit.
+Any ECE coverage course is acceptable, and any excess units beyond the required 60 may be counted as free elective credit.

 QPA Requirement and Overload Policy

 An overload is defined as any schedule with more than 54 units in one semester.
 A student will only be permitted to overload by 12 units if he or she achieved a QPA of at least 3.5 out of 4.0 in the previous semester he or she is registering for, or if his or her overall QPA is at least a 3.5.